winniengo/node_server_tutorial/README.md

 ## Phase 1: Booting up
 `index.js`
-1. Load the required TCP library from the Node.js default libs `const tcp = require('net')`.
+1. Import TCP library from the Node.js default libs `'net'`.
 2. Setup default configuration for `PORT` and `ADDRESS` values.
 3. Create a new TCP `server` and pass as a callback `onClientConnected` which will be executed whenever a new client connects to `server`.